 At its best, advertising is information meant to inform, educate and persuade.
 However, many perceive it as manipulative and inauthentic, filled with half-truths or worse.
 A quick look at some of the advertising to which we are exposed daily, however, seems to confirm some of the most negative perceptions.

-What to do about the problem: Knowing that many consumers inherently mistrust advertising, use caution in how you advertise pricing, sales and discounts.
+What to do about the problem: Knowing that many consumers inherently mistrust advertising, use caution in how you advertise pricing, sales, and discounts.
 Remember that the client won on price is just as easily lost on price.
-Instead, gear your advertising away from product to the services your travel agency offers.
-Not only can you make solid claims that you can back-up with your own effort and performance, your own brand cannot be duplicated and bought cheaper elsewhere.
+Instead, gear your advertising away from the product to the services your travel agency offers.
+Not only can you make solid claims that you can back up with your own effort and performance, your brand cannot be duplicated and bought cheaper elsewhere.

 Center your advertising and marketing efforts on the services your company offers rather than on travel product.
 Provide solid facts and demonstrable value rather than claims of never-ending sales and perpetual discounts.
 Clients will perceive your brand as more authentic as a result, and will learn to trust your brand as standing for a verifiable integrity.

 Next: Reason #2: Advertising is Interruptive